 conflicting keys.
 In the example we’ll use different ways to provide multibinding.

-In the first servlet AbstractModule we provide multibind for map of RoutingServlet and String by
+In the first servlet AbstractModule, we provide multibind for the map of String and AsyncServlet by

 overriding configure() method.
-We use the multibindToMap method which returns a binding of map for provided
+We use the multibindToMap method which returns a binding of the map for provided

 conflicting binding maps:

 Note, that primary servlet is marked with @ProvidesIntoSet annotation.
 We will use this later.